ar-sht/tkinter-practice/abq-agrilabs/ABQ_DATA_ENTRY/docs/documentation.rst

 Requirements
 ----------------------
 Functional Requirements:
+  * Provide a UI for reading, updating, and appending data to the CSV file
   * Allow all relevant, valid data to be entered, as per the data dictionary.
   * Append entered data to a CSV file: